Bridge Loans in Chicago: How to Unlock Home Equity to Buy Before You Sell

 • Credit unions: Credit unions are known for their customer-focused services and can be a good source for bridge loans.

-• Hard-money lenders: These lenders are often more flexible with their lending criteria but may charge higher interest rates.
+• Hard-money lenders: These hard-money lending institutions in Chicago are often more flexible with their lending criteria but may charge higher interest rates.

 • Non-qualified mortgage (non-QM) lenders: These lenders offer loans that don’t meet the strict federal guidelines for mortgages, including bridge loans.